loicsikidi/tpm-ca-certificates/docs/concepts/01-security_model.md

 Only vendors listed in this TCG registry are accepted in our configuration.

+> [!NOTE]
+> The `tpmtb` CLI tool includes an embedded copy of this registry to automate vendor ID validation during certificate addition.

 ### 5. Evidence Archive

-The `src/` directory serves as a centralized archive of evidence used to locate certificate URLs.
+The `src/` directory serves as a centralized archive of evidences used to locate certificate URLs.
 This includes:
 - Vendor PDFs
 - Screenshots of official web pages
-- Email communications
 - Technical documentation

 This archive enables:
 - Future audits of why a certificate was included
 - Verification that the source was legitimate at the time of addition
 - Historical tracking of vendor certificate changes

+> [!TIP]
+> Refer to the [src/README.md](../../src/README.md) for an index of vendors and their corresponding evidence.

 ### 6. Automated Monitoring